carpentries-incubator/pangenomics/_episodes/09-tda-handson.md

 We use the `requests.get()` function to send a GET request to the specified URL and retrieve the content of the file.
 The content is stored in the response object, and we extract the text content using `response.text`.

 The text content is then loaded into a NumPy array using `np.loadtxt()`.
-The `content.splitlines()} splits the text content into lines, and `delimiter=' '` specifies that the values in each line are separated by a space.
+The `content.splitlines()` splits the text content into lines, and `delimiter=' '` specifies that the values in each line are separated by a space.

 Finally, we visualize the loaded data by plotting the points using `plt.scatter()`.
 The `data[:, 0]` and `data[:, 1]` select the first and second columns of the data array, representing the x and y coordinates respectively.
 The `marker='.'` specifies the marker style as a dot, and `s=1` sets the marker size.
 The points are then displayed using `plt.show()`.
 ~~~